 - juice of 1 lime

-- Grab two freezer bags and double bag them or a zip lock bag.
+- Grab two freezer bags and double bag them or use 2 zip lock bags instead.

-- Proceed to add the chopped pineapple, papaya, cucumber, and red onions in the bag.
+- Proceed to add the chopped pineapple, papaya, cucumber, and red onions in the bag in equal parts.

 - Drizzle the entire contents with the juice from a lime.

-- Tie a knot in the freezer (if using) or zip the bag then give a good shake so all of the condiments and juice fully saturate the fruit.
+- Tie a knot in the freezer bag (if using) or zip the bag then give a good shake so all of the condiments and juice fully saturate the entire contents in the bag.

 - Eat straight from the bag (and go) or serve in a bowl.